pingcap/tidb/docs/design/2022-03-09-optimize-gc-for-internal-transaction.md

 ## Motivation or Background

-TiDB advances gc safe point every `tidb_gc_run_interval` time with the value `now - tidb_gc_life_time`.
+TiDB advances gc safepoint every `tidb_gc_run_interval` time with the value `now - tidb_gc_life_time`.
 If there is a long time transaction from user client lives more than `tidb_gc_life_time`, the safepoint can't be advanced until the transaction is finished or lives over 24 hours.
 This mechanism ensures the continuous advancement of gc safepoint and ensures that the data active transactions need to access will not be cleared.

 However, Internal transactions run in TiDB don't comply with the mechanism above.
 If the internal transaction lives more than `tidb_gc_life_time`, it may fail because the data it needs to access was cleared.
 This design aims to resolve the problem that internal transaction run failed because data is cleared by the gc mechanism.